 Today's Date

-Student's Name Grade
+Student's Name (Please Print) Grade

-e Print)

 Day of Week Date

 Reason for absence

 Absences will be excus sed for the following g reasons.

 • Scheduled me dical/dental procedur res

 pearance by a govern ment agency.

-• red trips/events
+• ored trips/events

-with one week's prior approval)
+• • • • • • • with one week's prior approval)

-College visitat ion days for seniors (S et up through counselor's office; maximum two.)
+College visitat ion days for seniors (S et up through the counselor's office; maximum two.)

-For a family trip to used, it should be considered educationally justifiable, and the ould be clearly explained above.
+For a family trip to used, it should be considered educationally justifiable, and the bould be clearly explained above.

 (Student's Signature) (Parent's Signature)

 Excused Not Excused

-When this fo rm is completed, it sh ould be turned in to the office for pre-approval.
+When this fo rm is completed, it sho ould be turned in to the office for pre-approval.
 A copy will be